MFMokbel/Crawlector/README.md

 11. cl_certs_<*current_date*>_<*current_time*>_<(pm|am)>.csv
     + log file that contains a plethora of information about found digital certificates

+# Configuration File (cl_config.ini)

-**Note**: It is very important that you familiarize yourself with the configuration file cl_config.ini prior to running any session.
+It is very important that you familiarize yourself with the configuration file cl_config.ini prior to running any session.
 All of the sections and parameters are documented in the configuration file itself.

+The Yara offline scanning feature is a standalone option, meaning, if enabled, Crawlector will execute this feature only irrespective of other enabled features.
+And, the same is true for the crawling for domains/sites digital certificate feature.
+Either way, it is recommended that you disable all non-used features in the configuration file.

 # Sites Format Pattern